Madame-Aehm/CAB-Project-3-Spikes/5. React TS/notes.md

 const [characters, setCharacters] = useState<Character[]>([])
 ```

+You should explicitly type the result of your fetch before setting the state.

 ## Function components

 Let's create a new functional component for `CharacterCard.tsx`.
 We will name the file extension `.tsx` to specify that it's a React Typescript file.
 You might see in older tutorials/documentation the type `React.FunctionComponent` or `FC`, but this is generally agreed to be redundant.